JetBrains/kotlin-web-site/docs/reference/typecasts.md

 More specifically, smart casts are applicable according to the following rules:

   * *val*{: .keyword } local variables - always;
-  * *val*{: .keyword } properties - if the property is private or internal or the check is performed in the same module where the property is declared;
+  * *val*{: .keyword } properties - if the property is private or internal or the check is performed in the same module where the property is declared.
+Smart casts aren't applicable to open properties or properties that have custom getters;
   * *var*{: .keyword } local variables - if the variable is not modified between the check and the usage and is not captured in a lambda that modifies it;
   * *var*{: .keyword } properties - never (because the variable can be modified at any time by other code).